-- Whale watching : SPRINGTIDE A great whale watching- so great I went out twice with them.
+- Go whale watching – SPRINGTIDE A great whale watching company – so great I went out twice with them.
 It costs $115 for adults.
 I’d do (and did do) the zodiac, which is the big speedboat where you wear a big suit and get battered by the sea for 3 hours, it’s a lot of fun.
 If you get seasick they actually usually recommend the zodiac.
 The Springtide office/reception bit is super near the harbour, so you meet there before you go.
 I recommend dropping them an email.

-- Fisherman’s wharf; Obviously you have to go here and obviously you have to have fish and chips (barb’s fish and chips).
-I’d combine this with a trip to Chinatown.
-Wander down to Fisherman’s Wharf and hopefully there might be some seals, and then get the little water taxi (it’s not much more than $5 so it’s not too bad… although I wouldn’t use this as your permanent mode of transport lol.)
-If you do go to Chinatown, I recommend Bubble Tea Palace (532 Fisgard St – the main street in Chinatown) to try bubble tea!
+- Visit Fisherman’s wharf An absolute must-visit in Victoria on Vancouver Island is Fisherman’s wharf.
+And when there try Barb’s fish and chips – delicious!
+I would combine this with a trip to Chinatown.
+Wander down to Fisherman’s Wharf and hopefully there might be some seals, and then get the little water taxi (it’s not much more than $5 so it’s not too bad) If you do go to Chinatown, I recommend Bubble Tea Palace (532 Fisgard St – the main street in Chinatown) to try bubble tea!
 In my opinion, the best bubble tea place ever.
 Like, ever!

 - Hire a bike and cycle around Victoria – I’d recommend getting a bike for half a day or for a few hours to explore a little.
 It’s fun and a good way to see and explore along Dallas Road and James Bay.
 We just googled for a hire place near the harbour.
 It’s not cheap cheap, but I’d say it’s worth it.
 We cycled to government house as well (1401 Rockland Ave…there’s some nice gardens – I also say cycled, there was a bit of a hill so we walked up a bit of it).
 This is also near Craigdarroch castle, which is just a random castle made by a rich guy.

-- Beacon hill park – Nice place to go and as I mentioned earlier it has the world’s highest totem pole.
+- Visit Beacon Hill Park –It is a nice place to go and as I mentioned earlier it has the world’s highest totem pole.